 We commenced our business in June 1999.
-In March 2000, we established a new holding company, Ctrip.com International, Ltd., in the Cayman Islands as an exempted company with limited liability under the Companies Law of the Cayman Islands.
+In March 2000, we established an exempted company with limited liability under the Companies Law in the Cayman Islands, Ctrip.com International, Ltd., as our new holding company.
 Since our inception, we have conducted the majority of our operations in China and expanded our operations overseas in 2009.
-Our principal executive offices are located at 99 Fu Quan Road, Shanghai 200335, People's Republic of China.
-Our telephone number is (86-21) 3406-4880 and our principal website address is www.ctrip.com.
-The contents of our websites should not be deemed to be part of this prospectus.
-Our agent for service of process in the United States is Law Debenture Corporate Services Inc., located at 400 Madison Avenue 4th Floor, New York, New York 10017.
+Our principal executive offices are located at 968 Jin Zhong Road, Shanghai 200335, People's Republic of China, and our telephone number is +86 (21) 3406-4880.
+Our agent for service of process in the United States is Puglisi & Associates.
+Our principal website address is www.ctrip.com.
+The information on our websites should not be deemed to be part of this prospectus.